The Best Soul Food Style Candied Sweet Potatoes

 The reason some people, mainly blacks in the U.S, refer to SWEET POTATOES as “YAMS” dates back to slavery times when African slaves (our ancestors) began calling sweet potatoes YAMS,

-But while they did it to differentiate the two, it became a misnomer used in our community, and future generations weren’t educated on why sweet potatoes were called yams and started thinking they were really the same vegetable.
+But while they did it to differentiate the two, it became a misnomer used in our community, and future generations weren’t educated on why sweet potatoes were called yams and started thinking they were the same vegetable.

-Yams aren’t an American delicate
+Yams aren’t an American delicacy

 • Save